Directions and industry requirements are regularly updated

-The staff coronavirus (COVID-19) health questionnaire on the Business Victoria website is a useful screening tool for employers (link below).
+The staff coronavirus (COVID-19) health questionnaire on the Coronavirus Victoria website may be a useful screening tool for employers.

 In the event of an employee being confirmed as having coronavirus (COVID-19), those who are potentially affected need to be quickly identified.

 To enable tracing of those who have come into contact with the confirmed case, employers should implement processes to record the schedule and work locations for employees.